FlipLC™

 An additional isolation column is connected to the valve’s ports and allows the switch of the position of this column in the chromatography flow path.
 In this setup, a sample is introduced to the isolation column first.
 The isolation column passes analytes through and retains the late eluted components of the sample.
 When the valve is actuated at a defined time after the injection (this time depends on the nature of the analyte) the whole plumbing system of the setting changed without flow interruption.
 After the valve switching (takes fraction of a second), the isolation column flipped in reverse relative to the mobile phase flow and became connected to the detector outlet.
 The late eluted components, while still in the isolation column, are back-flushed to waste by the flow coming from the detector outlet.
 The original plumbing arrangement restored prior to next injection.

 Many biologically important compounds can be analyzed directly in human serum/plasma.
-Before, the restrictive access media (RAM) columns were used which traps small molecules on RAM columns while plasma proteins do not retain.
-Then small molecules can be analyzed on a regular analytical RP column with UV or MS detector.
+Before, the restrictive access media (RAM) columns were used which trap small molecules on RAM columns while plasma proteins do not retain.
+Then, small molecules can be analyzed on a regular analytical RP column with UV or MS detector.
 However, this technique does not work for polar molecules.
 They do not retain on RAM columns with hydrophobic interior.
-This became an easy task for FlipLC.
+This becomes an easy task with FlipLC.
 The serum proteins get trapped on the flip Primesep SB column at low organic mobile phase, and polar analytes pass through directly to the analytical column.
-After valve switching, the proteins get flushed out in reverse direction from Flip column by a secondary pump using solvent with higher organic concentration.
+After valve switching, the proteins get flushed out in reverse direction from the Flip column by a secondary pump using solvent with higher organic concentration.
 In Mass Spec (MS) detection, setting the mobile phase gets evaporated in the detector and in order to flush the Flip column, an additional isocratic pump would be required (see diagram below).

-As a result, a good isolated peak of polar analyte was obtained with serum proteins removed from the sample.
+As a result, a good isolated peak of a polar analyte was obtained with serum proteins removed from the sample.
 Because of the efficiency of the analyte isolation, the final method can be done in about 5 minutes.

 These results were obtained due to the unique properties of mixed-mode columns, which retain compounds by both reverse phase (RP) and ion-exchange (IE) mechanisms.